-With the winter break nearly upon us, it’s easy to be so excited about heading home for a few weeks that you forget to look after your student home.
+With Christmas in sight, it’s easy to forget to look after your student home as the excitement of heading home just gets too much!
 A lot of student accommodation is empty over the break, so make sure you follow these tips to prevent any nasty surprises when you return in January.

 1. Clean out the fridge

 Imagine returning to some milk that’s so far past its sell-by-date that it’s almost solid.
 Or to find that the vegetables you bought with such good intentions have turned to mush.

 Nobody wants to return to a smelly fridge, so it’s important that you get rid of anything that will go off while you’re away – and tell your housemates to do the same!

 Better still, try not to waste food and use up your ingredients before you leave.
 Why not try your hand at cooking a Christmas dinner for some friends?
 Or, you can donate any spare food products to your local food bank (there’s one in the Sainsbury’s Local on campus).

 You might be tempted to turn off your heating altogether while you’re away to save money – BUT this can cause much bigger problems than an inflated bill!